 4: Right-click on it and select ‘Update driver’.

-Step 6: Now the computer will search and update the drivers for you.
+6: Now, the computer will search and update the drivers for you.

 9. Reinstalling the Network Driver

-If the above method didn’t work for you or shows “The best driver is already installed” then you can try reinstalling the network driver.
+If the above method doesn’t work for you or shows “The best driver is already installed,” you can try reinstalling the network driver.

 Here is how: